-- 5.1.1 The consideration of sustainable measures with no relief road (Do Minimum) clearly improves the performance of the network.
-However, this is not surprising due to the imposed modal shift.
-Of the sustainable options Option 1 performs best in terms of delay as the greater sustainable investment includes an overall reduction in network capacity to support the measures.
-The focus of the recommendations relating to the Do Minimum scenario should consider whether the sustainable packages can be achieved without a relief road.
-Many of the measures require the reallocation of the existing A49 road space, for example bus lanes on links and bus priority at junctions.
-Herefordshire Councils have a long history of negotiations with the Highways Agency and this should inform their decisions on the sustainable options in isolation of a relief road. - 5.1.2 Both Relief Road options perform better than the Do Minimum and of the relief road options and, although considered marginal, the eastern routes perform best in terms of reducing delay within the city.
-Many of the overcapacity junctions are on the east side of the City and as such the eastern relief road has the greatest improvement in these areas, resulting in the overall best results. - 5.1.3 The Relief Road corridors considered within this option study are illustrated in Figure5.1.
+- 5.1.1 The Stage 1 scheme assessment report considered the earlier work undertaken to assess Relief Road options for Hereford.
+The result of the Stage 1 Assessment report was to redefine the corridors to those shown in Figure 5.1 and to recommend further work to review sustainable transport options as part of the next stage of the scheme. - 5.1.2 Within this Study of Options the additional work on the consideration of sustainable measures within the traffic modelling clearly improves the performance of the network but only in combination with a Relief Road does it provide the network capacity necessary to support the required growth. - 5.1.3 Of the sustainable options, Option 1 appears to perform best in terms of delay as the greater sustainable investment includes an overall reduction in network capacity in the City to support the measures.
+However, the number of trips increases with the introduction of sustainable measure and a greater proportion of trips are being taken using sustainable modes.
+Therefore, greater investment in sustainable measures would result in improved overall efficiency and the better performance in terms of environmental indicators such as noise and air quality.
+The focus of the recommendations should consider whether the sustainable packages can be achieved without a Relief Road.
+Many of the measures require the reallocation of the existing road space on major routes, for example bus lanes on links and bus priority at junctions.
+The inclusion of a Relief Road outside of the City provides the route choice and network capacity to facilitate network restrictions within the City to enable sustainable measure to be implemented.
+It is considered that the most effective solution for the City will be a blended package of transport initiatives and infrastructure, including a Relief Road on the outside of the City in some form and a package of sustainable measures. - 5.1.4 Both Relief Road options perform better than the Do Minimum and, of the Relief Road options, the eastern routes perform marginally better in terms of reducing delay within the City.
+This is due to many of the overcapacity junctions being on the east side of the City and as such the eastern Relief Road has the greatest improvement in these areas. - 5.1.5 The Relief Road corridors considered within this option study are illustrated in Figure5.1.
 Within these corridors a number of alignment options have been assessed as shown in Figure 5.2 and 5.3.